-- The National AIDS Control Programme (NACP) has already issued a guidance note for frontline service providers and programme managers engaged in HIV/AIDS response, reinforcing adherence to national guidelines on infection prevention and control. - ART centres are to be provided with sanitizers, masks and other protection Equipment for PLHIV and healthcare staff.
-Until the lockdown/restriction has been lifted, all large events to be deferred. - States to ensure uninterrupted supply of Anti-retroviral drugs to PLHIV, through decentralized drug dispensation, online counselling, telemedicine guidance, information, education, and communication (IEC) material through social media apps, etc. - Three month dispensation of ART could be provided through Anti-retroviral treatment (ART) centre, Link ART centre or facility-integrated ART centre. - States to enable peer educators (PEs) and out-reach workers (ORWs) under NACP to provide multi-week (2-3 week) dispensation of commodities such as condom, needle and syringe, etc. to High Risk Groups during the period of lockdown/restrictions. - Strategies like community dispensation of commodities (through Care and Support Centres, home delivery through out-reach workers, volunteers, PLHIV networks) and family dispensation, could also be allowed. - In case of all PLHIV coming to ART centres, triage of symptomatic PLHIV (with fever/cough/shortness of breath/other respiratory symptoms) should be prioritized while maintaining appropriate physical distancing and other protective measures.

-For patients stuck in other states/districts due to lockdown, the ART centres closest to place of stay could be authorised to dispense ARV drugs, to ensure uninterrupted treatment.
+- ➤ The National AIDS Control Programme (NACP) has already issued a guidance note for frontline service providers and programme managers engaged in HIV/AIDS response, reinforcing adherence to national guidelines on infection prevention and control - ART centres are to be provided with sanitizers, masks and other protection Equipment for PLHIV and healthcare staff.
+Until the lockdown has been lifted, all large events have been deferred. - ➤ States to ensure uninterrupted supply of Anti-retroviral drugs to PLHIV, through decentralized drug dispensation, online counseling, telemedicine guidance, information, education and communication (IEC) material through social media apps, etc. - ➤ Three month long multi-month dispensation could be provided through Antiretroviral treatment (ART) center, Link ART center and facility-integrated ART center. - ➤ States to enable peer educators (PEs) and out-reach workers (ORWs) under NACP to provide multi-week (2-3 week) dispensation of commodities such as condom, needle and syringe, etc. to HRGs during the period of lockdown/restrictions. - Strategies like community dispensation of commodities (through Care and Support Centers, home delivery through out-reach workers, volunteers, PLHIV networks) and family dispensation, could also be allowed. - ➤ In case of all PLHIV coming to ART centers, triage of symptomatic PLHIV (with fever/cough/shortness of breath/other respiratory symptoms) should be done be prioritized while maintaining appropriate physical distancing and other protective measures. - For patients stuck in other states/districts due to lockdown, the ART centres closest to place of stay could be authorised to dispense ARV drugs, to ensure uninterrupted treatment.